 The northern pike is one of the world’s most common and popular freshwater predators.
 It can be found all over the northern hemisphere and is fished for by millions of anglers.
 Big pike over 30lb are the stuff that dreams are made of when it comes to sportfishing, as such fish are incredibly beautiful and majestic creatures.

 The northern pike (Esox lucius) is a predatory freshwater fish that has an aerodynamic, torpedo-shaped body.
 The pike inhabits both lakes and river systems in Europe, North America, and parts of Asia.
-It can reach a maximum length of 60” and a maximum weight of about 60lb.
+It can reach a maximum length of 60 inches and a maximum weight of about 60lb.

-This article will give you all the facts about the apex predator that is the pike and provide you with great images about this amazing fish.
+This article will give you all the facts about the apex predator that is the pike and provide you with great images of this amazing fish.

 What Do Northern Pike Look Like?

 The northern pike has a highly aerodynamic, torpedo-like body shape that it develops at a very early stage in its life.
 This slender body shape makes the pike a very fast and effective predator.

 This shape, coupled with the shape of its head, a rather broad back, and a rather dark body coloration makes that the pike bears a certain, if faint, resemblance to an alligator, which perhaps partly explains its prehistoric and somewhat frightening image as an apex predator.